ScaryPancake/DayHard/README_fix.txt

 1a.

-	Ensure that you have Source SDK Base 2013 Singleplayer installed and configured to use the latest beta, "incoming".
+	Ensure that you have Source SDK Base 2013 Singleplayer installed and configured to use the latest beta, "upcoming".

 	If not set:

 	- Right-click on Source SDK Base 2013 Singleplayer.
 	- Go to the "Betas" tab.
-	- Change "Select the beta you would opt into" option to "incoming"
+	- Change "Select the beta you would opt into" option to "upcoming"

 	(Optionally restart Steam).